 Hunter Springs Park Living Shoreline Project (completed)

-Hunter Springs/Hunters Cove Revegetation Project» (ongoing)
+Hunter Springs/Hunters Cove Revegetation Project» (completed)

 Three Sisters Springs Wetland Treatment Project » (completed)

 City of Crystal River to Duke Energy Reclaimed Water Project » (completed)

 Hunter Springs Water Quality Improvement Project (ongoing)

 Kings Bay Stormwater Project — Phase 1 (approved)